Clement Oak

-The Clement Oak was located behind the Deptford Wal-Mart, near Big Timber Creek, on land that once belonged to the Clement family.
-The original plans for construction of the Wal-Mart called for the tree to be felled, but Wal-Mart was persuaded to alter their plan so the tree could be spared.
+The Clement Oak is located behind the Deptford Walmart, near Big Timber Creek, on land that once belonged to the Clement family.
+The original plans for construction of the Walmart called for the tree to be felled, but Walmart was persuaded to alter their plan so the tree could be spared.

 The girth of the tree (2011) at 4.5 ft was 20 ft.
 The estimated height was 90 ft with an overall spread of over 100 ft.

 The Clement Oak is said to have been known to the aboriginal Lenape, and to have been noticed by the first European settlers, as it served as a reference point in early land surveys.
 According to unsubstantiated local lore, native pow wows were held there, and a treaty between settlers and the Lenape was signed beneath its branches.
 The Gloucester County Historical Society honored the Clement Oak during New Jersey's 300 year anniversary celebration in 1964.

 The Clement Oak was the site of the landing of the first aerial flight in the New World, a 1793 balloon flight.
-On January 9, 1793, Jean-Pierre Blanchard took off from Philadelphia and landed in Deptford at the Clement Oak.
-During his flight, Blanchard carried a personal letter from George Washington to be delivered to the owner of whatever property Blanchard happened to land on, which if true would have made the flight the first delivery of air mail in the United States as well; the letter is also said to have included a directive that all U.S. citizens were requested to assist him to return to Philadelphia (Blanchard did not speak English), which if true would make it the first known use of a blood chit for an airman.
+On January 9, 1793, Jean-Pierre Blanchard took off from the prison yard of the Walnut Street Jail in Philadelphia and landed in Deptford at the Clement Oak.
+This was a major public event in the country at the time, and Blanchard's take off was attended by several notable figures including then President George Washington and future presidents John Adams, Thomas Jefferson, James Madison, and James Monroe.
+During his flight, Blanchard carried a personal letter from George Washington to be delivered to the owner of whatever property Blanchard happened to land on, which if true would have made the flight the first delivery of air mail in the United States as well.
+The letter is also said to have included a directive that all U.S. citizens were requested to assist him to return to Philadelphia (Blanchard did not speak English), which if true would make it the first known use of a blood chit for an airman.